omghax/jruby-sandbox/README.md

     >> x
     NameError: undefined local variable or method `x' for #<Object:0x11cdc190>

-There's also Sandbox::Full#require, which lets you invoke Kernel#require directly for the sandbox, so you can load any trusted core libraries.
-Note that this is a direct binding to Kernel#require, so it will only load ruby stdlib libraries (i.e. no rubygems support yet).
+There's also `Sandbox::Full#require`, which lets you invoke `Kernel#require` directly for the sandbox, so you can load any trusted core libraries.
+Note that this is a direct binding to `Kernel#require`, so it will only load ruby stdlib libraries (i.e. no rubygems support yet).

 ## Known Issues / TODOs

-  * Sandbox::Full#import is unfinished.
+  * `Sandbox::Full#import` is unfinished.
-  * Sandbox::Safe is currently just an alias for Sandbox::Full.
-The plan is to make it extend from Sandbox::Full and lock down the environment (using #keep_methods) in its initializer.
+  * `Sandbox::Safe` is currently just an alias for `Sandbox::Full`.
+The plan is to make it extend from `Sandbox::Full` and lock down the environment (using `#keep_methods`) in its initializer.
   * It would be a good idea to integrate something like FakeFS to stub out the filesystem in the sandbox.
   * There is currently no timeout support, so it's possible for a